Parameter Estimation for the Complex Fractional Ornstein-Uhlenbeck Processes with Hurst parameter H \in (0, 1/2): The second moments of two double Wiener-It o Integrals

-Hence, substituting the above identities into \eqref{fenjie 003-000-buch} and using the conjugate relationship, we have that when $H\in (\frac14, \frac12)$, where in the second line we have made the change of variables $x=\abs{v-u},\, y= u\vee v$, and in the last line, we have used Lemma~~\ref{asymptotic expansion key}.
+The third integral is conjugate to the fourth integral.
+Hence, substituting the above equations into \eqref{fenjie 003-000-buch} we have that when $H\in (\frac14, \frac12)$, where in the second line we have made the change of variables $x=\abs{v-u},\, y= u\vee v$, and in the last line, we have used Lemma~~\ref{asymptotic expansion key}.